JeMaNd-r/Conservation_across_scales/README.md

 The spatial rasters **CHELSA_bio1_1981-2010_V.2.1.tif** and **CHELSA_bio12_1981-2010_V.2.1.tif** were downloaded from [CHELSA](https://chelsa-climate.org/downloads/) on 2022-04-10.
 Reference: Karger, D.N., Conrad, O., Boehner, J., Kawohl, T., Kreft, H., Soria-Auza, R.W., Zimmermann, N.E., Linder, P., Kessler, M. (2017): Climatologies at high resolution for the Earth land surface areas. *Scientific Data*.
 4 170122. https://doi.org/10.1038/sdata.2017.122

+The datasets **Data_clean_[temp_scale]_SHARED.csv** with `temp_scale` being one of three (global, continental, regional) correspond to the shared clean data prepared based on the raw data and contain all data that are available without request.
+For the global dataset, 18 sampling sites are missing as data associated with these sites is still under embargo.
+Similarly, sampling locations (latitude and longitude) in the continental and regional dataset are removed because of embargo.
+Missing data can be requested as described in [1.1 Requesting raw data](#1-1-requesting-raw-data).
+Column descriptions for all three datasets can be found in **Data_clean_[temp_scale]_METADATA.csv**.

 The datasets **Diversity_[temp_scale].csv** with `temp_scale` being one of three (global, continental, regional) correspond to the pre-processed sequencing data from the three original datasets described in the associated publication.
 The dataset **Diversity_global_atlas.csv** corresponds to the alternative global dataset that was analysed in a previous version of the study.
 This dataset covered distinct habitats worldwide that are not necessarily comparable within habiat type, which is why we decided to focus on the results from the dryland dataset only.